-The Government of Mauritius shall fully reimburse to the Agency the safeguards expenses which the Agency incurs under this Agreement.
-However, if the Government of Mauritius or persons under its jurisdiction incur extraordinary expenses as a result of a specific request by the Agency, the Agency shall reimburse such expenses provided that it has agreed in advance to do so.
+The Netherlands Antilles and the Agency will bear the expenses incurred by them in implementing their respective responsibilities under this Agreement.
+However, if the Netherlands Antilles or persons under its jurisdiction incur extraordinary expenses as a result of a specific request by the Agency, the Agency shall reimburse such expenses provided that it has agreed in advance to do so.
 In any case the Agency shall bear the cost of any additional measuring or sampling which inspectors may request.

-The Government of Mauritius shall ensure that any protection against third party liability in respect of nuclear damage, including any insurance or other financial security, which may be available under its laws or regulations shall apply to the Agency and its officials for the purpose of the implementation of this Agreement, in the same way as that protection applies to nationals of Mauritius.
+The Netherlands Antilles shall ensure that any protection against third party liability in respect of nuclear damage, including any insurance or other financial security, which may be available under its laws or regulations shall apply to the Agency and its officials for the purpose of the implementation of this Agreement, in the same way as that protection applies to nationals of the Kingdom of the Netherlands.

-Any claim by the Government of Mauritius against the Agency or by the Agency against the Government of Mauritius in respect of any damage resulting from the implementation of safeguards under this Agreement, other than damage arising out of a nuclear incident, shall be settled in accordance with international law.
+Any claim by the Kingdom of the Netherlands against the Agency or by the Agency against the Kingdom of the Netherlands in respect of any damage resulting from the implementation of safeguards under this Agreement, other than damage arising out of a nuclear incident, shall be settled in accordance with international law.

-If the Board, upon report of the Director General, decides that an action by the Government of Mauritius is essential and urgent in order to ensure verification that nuclear material subject to safeguards under this Agreement is not diverted to nuclear weapons or other nuclear explosive devices, the Board may call upon the Government of Mauritius to take the required action without delay, irrespective of whether procedures have been invoked pursuant to Article 22 of this Agreement for the setlement of a dispute.
+If the Board, upon report of the Director General, decides that an action by the Netherlands Antilles is essential and urgent in order to ensure verification that nuclear material subject to safeguards under this Agreement is not diverted to nuclear weapons or other nuclear explosive devices, the Board may call upon the Kingdom of the Netherlands to take the required action without delay, irrespective of whether procedures have been invoked pursuant to Article 22 of this Agreement for the settlement of a dispute.

 If the Board, upon examination of relevant information reported to it by the Director General, finds that the Agency is not able to verify that there has been no diversion of nuclear material required to be safeguarded under this Agreement, to nuclear weapons or other nuclear explosive devices, it may make the reports provided for in paragraph C of Article XII of the Statute of the Agency (hereinafter referred to as "the Statute") and may also take, where applicable, the other measures provided for in that paragraph.
-In taking such action the Board shall take account of the degree of assurance provided by the safeguards measures that have been applied and shall afford the Government of Mauritius every reasonable opportunity to furnish the Board with any necessary reassurance.
+In taking such action the Board shall take account of the degree of assurance provided by the safeguards measures that have been applied and shall afford the Kingdom of the Netherlands every reasonable opportunity to furnish the Board with any necessary reassurance.

-The Government of Mauritius and the Agency shall, at the request of either, consult about any question arising out of the interpretation or application of this Agreement.
+The Kingdom of the Netherlands and the Agency shall, at the request of either, consult about any question arising out of the interpretation or application of this Agreement.

-The Government of Mauritius shall have the right to request that any question arising out of the interpretation or application of this Agreement be considered by the Board.
-The Board shall invite the Government of Mauritius to participate in the discussion of any such question by the Board.
+The Kingdom of the Netherlands shall have the right to request that any question arising out of the interpretation or application of this Agreement be considered by the Board.
+The Board shall invite the Kingdom of the Netherlands to participate in the discussion of any such question by the Board.